Shanghai reverses course with total lockdowns as covid surges in China

 “To persevere is to win,” he added, while also urging the need for more targeted approaches that impose fewer costs on people’s lives.

-Public anger continues to be sparked by incidents of unnecessary harm as a side-effect of poorly managed lockdowns.
-Last week, when a nurse in Shanghai died of an asthma attack after being refused admittance to her own hospital, commentators drew comparisons to an eight month pregnant woman who lost her baby after being refused treatment in Xian in December.
+Public anger continues to be sparked by incidents of unnecessary harm as a side effect of poorly managed lockdowns.
+Last week, when a nurse in Shanghai died of an asthma attack after being refused admittance to her own hospital, commentators drew comparisons to a pregnant woman who lost her baby after being refused treatment in Xian.

-Another signs that people are losing patience is the emergence of a genre of online comedy, loosely modeled on Soviet Union jokes about the secret police, taking aim at overly zealous enforcers of covid policy dubbed “epidemic prevention hobbyists.”
+Another sign that people are losing patience is the emergence of a genre of online comedy, loosely modeled on Soviet Union jokes about the secret police, taking aim at overly zealous enforcers of covid policy dubbed “epidemic prevention hobbyists.”

-Bliss, goes one joke, is when these enforcers knock on your door in the middle of the night and tell you to quarantine because their advanced systems have identified you as having been in close contact with an infected and it turns out they want the guy down the hall.
+Bliss, goes one joke, is when these enforcers knock on your door in the middle of the night and tell you to quarantine because their advanced systems have identified you as a close contact of an infected person — and it turns out they want the guy down the hall.

-Lyric Li in Seoul contributed reporting.
+Lyric Li in Seoul contributed to this report.